Bootsy Collins: 1980s–1990s

-In 1995, Collins played in the remake of Jimi Hendrix's "If 6 Was 9", for Axiom Funk, a Funkadelic-like one-off supergroup produced by Bill Laswell and featuring (Funkadelic members) George Clinton, Bernie Worrell, Collins, (the guitar of the late) Eddie Hazel, Gary Shider and Laswell.
+In 1995, Collins played in the remake of Jimi Hendrix's "If 6 Was 9", for Axiom Funk, a Funkadelic-like one-off supergroup produced by Bill Laswell and featuring (Funkadelic members) George Clinton, Bernie Worrell, Collins, Eddie Hazel, Gary Shider and Laswell.
 The group released only one album (Funkcronomicon), and the song also appeared in the soundtrack of the movie Stealing Beauty.
-He also featured on Jon B's song "Simple Melody" from his debut album, "Bonafide".
+He also featured on Jon B.'s song "Simple Melody" from his debut album, "Bonafide".

-Collins collaborated with Del McCoury, Doc Watson and Mac Wiseman to form the GrooveGrass Boyz.
+Collins collaborated with Del McCoury, Doc Watson and Mac Wiseman to form The GrooveGrass Boyz.
 They produced a fusion of bluegrass and funk.